thierrylemoulec/Sublime-Csslisible/readme.md

 'distance_selecteurs' : (0,/1/,2) : Number of lines separating multiple selectors.
 'type_indentation' : (0,1,2,/3/,4,5,6) : Chosen type of indentation.
 'type_separateur' : (0,1,/2/,3) : Type of separator between properties and value.
 'selecteurs_multiples_separes' : (0,/1/) : Adding a carriage return after each part of a multiple selector.
+(Boolean) 'valeurs_multiples_separees' : (0,/1/) : Adding a carriage return after each comma in a multiple value.
+(Boolean) 'hex_colors_format' : (/0/,1,2) : Formatting colors (# fff to # FFF, and vice versa).
+'colors_format' : (/0/,1,2,3) : Advanced formatting of colors.
+'raccourcir_valeurs' : (/0/,1) : Using CSS shortcuts on values with 4 numericals parameters.
 (Boolean)
-'hex_colors_format' : (/0/,1,2) : Formatting colors (# fff to # FFF, and vice versa).
-'colors_format' : (/0/,1,2,3) : Advanced formatting of colors.

 ### Parameters values